Racial Equity and Inclusion

 The City of Wheat Ridge is dedicated to continuous improvement and self-reflection particularly in the areas of inclusion and equity.
 The City conducted a robust and engaging three-part anti racism and inclusion training for supervisory staff in October.

-Additionally, City Council will underwent an implicit bias training during the December 7, 2020 study session.
+Additionally, City Council underwent an implicit bias training during the December 7, 2020 study session.
 The video of the training can be found on the City's YouTube channel.

 Race and Equity Task Force